Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects

+I investigate the mechanisms underlying these results by examining the patterns of the IV and OLS weights.
 Table \ref{College_weights_W} presents the total IV and OLS weights on each group of covariates.
-Columns 1--3 present the population share, the total IV weight, and the total OLS weight on each group.
-Each set of weights adds up to one in a whole sample by construction.
-Column 4 reports the OLS schooling coefficient from a linear regression performed separately for each group, to illustrate the difference in OLS-identified schooling effects across groups.
+The first three columns of the table present the population share, the total IV weight, and the total OLS weight on each group.
+Each set of weights sums to one across the whole sample by construction.
+The last column reports the OLS schooling coefficient from a linear regression performed separately for each group, to illustrate the difference in OLS-identified schooling effects across groups.
 While the OLS weights are close to the population shares, the IV weights are concentrated on persons with advantaged backgrounds in terms of AFQT score, parental education, and race/ethnicity.
 Schooling coefficients from the separately performed OLS regressions indicate that more-advantaged groups tend to have higher schooling effects.
-These data patterns give rise to the positive contribution of the weight difference to the IV--OLS coefficient gap.
+These data patterns result in the positive contribution of the covariate weight difference to the IV--OLS coefficient gap.

-The pattern of IV weights is consistent with an empirical observation by \citet{cameron2004estimation} that persons with advantaged backgrounds tend to be more sensitive to local college availability in the NLSY79.